KathyHaem/combining-static-contextual/README.md

-This repository contains the code and embeddings from our Findings of ACL 2022 publication "[Combining static and contextual representations](https://arxiv.org/abs/2203.09326)". <!--TODO update after proceedings released!-->
+This repository contains the code and embeddings from our Findings of ACL 2022 publication "[Combining static and contextual representations](https://aclanthology.org/2022.findings-acl.182/)".
 It includes:

 1. `bash-scripts` with the calling parameters for the continued pre-training.